-Refractory patients can be referred to an orthopedic or sports medicine physician for further treatment and evaluation after non-musculoskeletal causes have been evaluated.
+Refractory patients can be referred to an orthopedic or sports medicine clinician for further treatment and evaluation after non-musculoskeletal causes have been evaluated.

 Enhancing Healthcare Team Outcomes

-Most adductor strains can be managed without consulting an orthopedic or sports medicine physician.
-Patients will generally respond well to conservative treatments, physical therapy and a graded return to athletics.
-In cases that do not recover quickly, referral to a sports medicine physician may be indicated to explore other treatment modalities.
+Most adductor strains can be managed without consulting an orthopedic or sports medicine clinician.
+Patients will generally respond well to conservative treatments, physical therapy, and a graded return to athletics.
+In cases that do not recover quickly, referral to a specialist may be indicated to explore other treatment modalities.

-Care is best supported by a team of clinicians, nurses, and physical or occupational therapists with pharmacists assisting with pain management.
+Care is best supported by an interprofessional team of clinicians, nurses, and physical or occupational therapists with pharmacists assisting with pain management.

 (Click Image to Enlarge)